Intermediate Research Fellowships (4 years)

 The application should include a scientific proposal of up to 6 single-spaced pages plus references.
 It will be treated as a confidential document but will inevitably be seen by selected external reviewers.

-Applicants should complete the approved application form which should be sent by email, in addition to providing a hard copy with original signatures.
-It must include the research proposal (aims, background, plan of investigation, justification for budget), CV and letter of support.
+Applicants should complete the approved application form which should be submitted by email only with all relevant signatures, documents, letters of support etc. It must include the research proposal (aims, background, plan of investigation, justification for budget), CV and letter of support.
 Applications should also include a 2-page CV for each supervisor/mentor to include selected published papers and current grants.
 Interviews will take place in London in the summer.

-Advertisements for the Intermediate Fellowships are posted in Nature, The British Journal of Haematology, TThe BMJ Clinical edition and on www.jobs.ac.uk usually in February/March.
+The availability of KKLF Intermediate Fellowships will be advertised in Nature, The British Journal of Haematology, The BMJ Clinical edition, and on jobs.ac.uk in March and April 2021.
 The application process is competitive and subject to peer review.

-For further information and/or an application form contact email@example.com.
+For further information and/or an application form please contact email@example.com